-Caltrans categorizes signs into regulatory, warning, and school signs.
+Discussion Caltrans categorizes signs into regulatory, warning, and school signs.
 Warning signs call attention to unexpected conditions on or adjacent to a highway or street.
 Warning signs alert road users to conditions that might call for a reduction of speed or an action in the interest of safety and efficient traffic operations.
-Pedestrian warning signs should be have a fluorescent yellow green background to call the attention from motorists.
-The signs to the right provide examples of warning signs.
+Pedestrian warning signs should be have a signs.